opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

 @endcode

 @note
-Checkout `node run_puppeteer --help` for more options useful to debugging and reporting.
+Checkout `node run_puppeteer --help` for more options to debug and reporting.

 @note
 The command `npm install` only needs to be executed once, since installs the tools dependencies; after that they are ready to use.